Graduation July 2023 image

 Thursday 21 November 2024

-Ceremony 8 (12pm) - Michelle Skeer OBE QPM will be awarded an Honorary Fellowship in recognition of her lifelong and outstanding contribution to public service.
+Ceremony 8 (12pm) - Michelle Skeer QPM OBE will be awarded an Honorary Fellowship in recognition of her lifelong and outstanding contribution to public service.

 University of Cumbria Vice Chancellor Professor Julie Mennell, pictured at graduations in April 2022, Carlisle Cathedral